MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-app-building-basics-with-xamarin-forms-in-visual-studio.md

     -   **WeatherApp**: the .NET Standard library where you'll write code that is shared across platforms, including common business logic and UI code using Xamarin.Forms.

     -   **WeatherApp.Android**: the project that contains the native Android code.
-This is set as the default startup project.

     -   **WeatherApp.iOS**: the project that contains the native iOS code.